-If you are looking for the chance to add warmth and comfort to your hike, without having to carry excess weight, this is the perfect pick.
+If you are looking for the chance to add warmth and comfort to your hike, without having to carry excess weight, the Realtree sock liners are the perfect pick.
 These liners have the added bonus of being machine washable -an advantage not awarded to all sock liners – and this means that they are super practical and easy to use, and can be easily washed and reused no matter how hard you have worked out!
-They also offer arch support, helping to make sure you get the best possible fit, and reducing the risk of friction.
+They also offer arch support, helping to make sure you get the best possible fit and reducing the risk of friction.

 These liners are made from 2% Spandex and 98% Polypropylene, allowing them to wick moisture away with no effort, while still ensuring you have plenty of stretch and freedom to move.

-7. Outdoor Obsession Men’s Lightweight Over The Calf White Liner Socks
+7. Outdoor Obsession Men’s Lightweight Over The Calf Liner Socks

-A unique blend of materials means that these Outdoor Obsessions liners help to do their job better than most other brands, and offer a brilliant blend of comfort, moisture resistance and lightweight finish which means they are the perfect match for every hike.
+A unique blend of materials means that these Outdoor Obsessions sock liners help to do their job better than most other brands.
+They offer a brilliant blend of comfort, moisture resistance, and lightweight finish which means they are the perfect match for every hike.